dianavacareanu/Recipe-For-Students---WebApp/README.md

 Features

-Four Pages: Includes a menu, header, content, and footer.
+Pages: Includes a menu, header, content, and footer.
 Registration Page: Allows new users to create an account.
 Login Page: Provides access for registered users.
 CRUD Operations: Manage recipes in a database.